SanjanaGutta/ImageCaptionGenerator_DeepLearningProject/README.md

 # ImageCaptionGenerator_DeepLearningProject

 This project generates captions for images.
-In order to test the project with different images, following steps are to be followed.
+The task here is to caption images using artificial intelligence, where when faced by an image the machine produces a human understandable sentence and the produced sentence is a valid description of the content of the image.
+To achieve this Deep Learning models such as CNN-LSTM models have been used.
+The models are trained on Flickr8k dataset which contains 8000 images, of which 6000 images are used for training and 2000 for testing/validation.

+The main objective is to generate a sensual caption to a new image after training on the dataset.

-## Testing with different images
+## Generating captions for different images

 ### 1. Clone the project
 git clone the project into your local machine